Foia-Oleksandr/burai/README.md

 ```shell
 ./mvnw clean package -P dist-win,dist-linux,dist-mac,dist-mac-aarch64
 ```
-or
+By default, created package for a Linux platform.
 ```shell
 ./mvnw clean package
 ```
-Archive files with distributed packages created in `target\dist` folder.
+Distributed packages located in the `target/dist` directory.

 ⚠️ **Note:** When using Maven Wrapper with `Git Bash` on Windows, ensure that the `/tmp` mount to folder with write permission.